Equivariant instanton homology: Group algebras

+As for $C^\infty_A(M)$, as a graded $R$-module we have The arguments for $C^-$ apply again without change. \end{proof}

-\subsection{Group algebras}
+\section{Group algebras}

 The most important application of the $A$-homology functors is for $A = C_*(G;R)$, where $G$ is a topological group (but most importantly a compact Lie group).
-The product structure is given as the composite where $EZ$ is the Eilenberg-Zilber map.
+The product structure is given as the composite where $EZ$ is the Eilenberg-Zilber map which sends $\sigma \otimes \tau$ to a sum of simplices in a standard triangulation of the product $\Delta^i \times \Delta^j$; see \cite[Section 26(b)]{FHT} for more details on this product and other structure on $C_*(G)$.
 The unit is $[e] \in C_0(G)$ and the augmentation $C_0(G) \to R$ is the natural augmentation (add up points).
 These makes $C_*(G;R)$ into an associative augmented algebra.
 For the rest of this section, we frequently abuse notation and write $G$ for $C_*(G;R)$ unless there is danger of confusion.

 We begin with the following well-known fact to justify our definition of group homology; a more detailed proof may be found in \cite[Theorem~3.9]{GM}.
-Here $EG$ denotes a left $G$-space that $G$ acts freely on, and for a right $G$-space $X$ we denote $X_{hG} = (X \times EG)/G$ for the Borel construction on $X$.
+Here $EG$ denotes a contractible left $G$-space that $G$ acts freely on, and for a right $G$-space $X$ we denote $X_{hG} = (X \times EG)/G$ for the Borel construction on $X$.